Already published in a previous newsletter:

 Note that they trash all the competition (at the bottom of their page).
 Note the pretty graphics, the references to studies, and their sales pitch.
 The product is Svetol®, a substance derived from green coffee.

 The studies are impressive.
-Readers of Rapid Save Weight Loss (I.Link TO BOOK SALES, WE NEED A PAGE FOR CHEAPER PRICES FOR OUR NEWSLETTER READERS) got a special newsletter that goes into depth on Svetol®, but all you need to know is this: The study had the experimental group take 200mg of Svetol® twice a day prior to meals.
+Readers of Rapid Save Weight Loss (is being re-written) got a special newsletter that goes into depth on Svetol®, but all you need to know is this: The study had the experimental group take 200mg of Svetol® twice a day prior to meals.

 We linked to their label, but that’s down now.